 Below are my opening and closing statements from an Oxford-style debate hosted by The NYC Political Forum.
 My friend Roberto Guzman and I debated the affirmative case and won.
 (Reading time 8 minutes.)

-We hold that Capitalism is not the most moral political system, but that it is the only moral political system.
+I hold that Capitalism is not only the most moral of all political systems but that it is the only moral political system.
 Here’s why.

 Moral behavior consists of creating values.

-Through a process of thought and effort, a farmer conceives of a field filled with crops and successfully grows them to bring to market.
+Through a process of thought and action, a farmer conceives of a field filled with crops and successfully grows them to bring to market.

-Or, through a process of thought and effort, an entrepreneur like Steve Jobs conceives of the personal computer and creates a company capable of mass producing them.
+Or, through a process of thought and action, an entrepreneur like Steve Jobs conceives of the personal computer and creates a company capable of mass producing them.

-Or, through a process of thought and effort, an author conceives of a plot and writes a novel.
+Or, through a process of thought and action, an author conceives of a plot and writes a novel.

 In a capitalist society, what do we do with these values that we create when we enter the social realm?
 We trade them for other values that we want and need and that have been brought into existence by other value-creators.